Table of contents

 2. Recruitment

 The recruitment process isn’t just about evaluating and selecting candidates.
 It’s also a chance for candidates to get a closer look at your company and decide whether it’s a good fit for them.
 Hiring employees who align with your culture can positively impact all subsequent stages of the employee life cycle.
-Try the tips below to develop a winning recruitment process that brings in the right people.
+A winning recruitment process is one that brings in the right people at the right time.

 Prioritize diversity when hiring.